Trade Facilities Act: Background

-1921 Act
+Trade Facilities Act 1921

 The government were caught between the Treasury, who believed their policies would provide a long-term fix for the economy, and the need to be doing something for the unemployed in the short term, even if that went against the requirement to reduce public spending.
-The solution proposed by David Lloyd George's Coalition government was enshrined in the Trade Facilities Act 1921, which offered loans for public works that would provide employment, by guaranteeing the capital and interest.
+The solution proposed by David Lloyd George's Coalition government was enshrined in the Trade Facilities Act 1921 (11 & 12 Geo.
+5. c.
+65), which offered loans for public works that would provide employment, by guaranteeing the capital and interest.
 A Trade Facilities Committee was set up, to consider applications under the scheme, but the government instructed the committee to authorise only those schemes which were likely to be a financial success, in the hope that none of the guarantees would be invoked.
-There were three members of the committee: Sir Robert Kindersley was the Chairman and Sir William Plender and Colonel Schuster were members.
+There were three members of the committee: Sir Robert Kindersley was the chairman and Sir William Plender and George Schuster were members.
 They could authorise schemes up to a total of £25 million, and in order to placate the Colonial Office, applications could also be made for projects abroad, as well as those at home.
-It received the Royal Assent on 10 November 1921.
+It received royal assent on 10 November 1921.

 By February 1922, three applications had been granted, for amounts between £100,000 and £1.5 million.
-A further ten applicants, requesting a total of £14 million, had been notified that their applications would be accepted, while five more applications for a total of £10 million had been considered by the Committee, and the applicants had been notified of the terms under which the Committee would recommend a guarantee, for their consideration.
+A further ten applicants, requesting a total of £14 million, had been notified that their applications would be accepted, while five more applications for a total of £10 million had been considered by the Committee, and the applicants had been notified of the terms under which the committee would recommend a guarantee, for their consideration.
 The smallest amount requested was just £4,700, while the largest was £6 million, and by 30 September 1922, £22,243,645 had been guaranteed.